ebaymademepoor/django_milestone_project_myTeam/README.md

 #### PAGE 7 - GROUP SELECT (group-select.html - located in groups/templates):

-Groups can be created by a user or a user can join an exisiting group.
+Groups can be created by a user or a user can join an existing group.
 The group links to both users and matches and is the hub of the entire site, using information from all other apps.

-Initially the user can click the create a group button and start a brand new group, or join an exisitng one as long as they have the group id and password.
+Initially the user can click the create a group button and start a brand new group, or join an existng one as long as they have the group id and password.
 Either option will bring up the appropriate form to complete.

 For any groups that the user is a member of, these will appear on the page displaying